 I read the headline of an article that pretty much said, “How Can Someone Obsessed With Food Be Anorexic?”
 I am now recovering from my eating disorder, and I can tell you that I was and still am OBSESSED with food.
-When I got down to below 90 pounds, all I thought about was food and now that I have started recovering, all I think about is food.
+When I got down to my lowest weight, all I thought about was food and now that I have started recovering, all I think about is food.

 Food is constantly on my mind.
 The first thoughts when I wake up are: